pratamabayu/graff/docs/content/documentation/customize/theme.md

 }
 ```

 >   Practial tips.
 Use dark color for brand (primary) color.
 When using brand color as background on UI component, the foreground color is designed using light color.
-For example, the case of [button](/documentation/components/button) component when using ```button-primary``` class.
+For example, the case of [button](/documentation/components/button) component when using `button-primary` class.

 ## Creating colorful theme

 For a more colorful setting.
 You can change the value of the [color variables](/documentation/customize/variables#color).
-Make sure the theme performs perfectly on light mode before turn changes on dark mode in ```.dark``` scope.
+Make sure the theme performs perfectly on light mode before turn changes on dark mode in `.dark` selector.

 ``` css
 .dark {